smarcilla/tour-france-app/README.md

-# Getting Started with Create React App
+# tour-france-app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+App to play tour the France

 ## Available Scripts